 The Empire State observation deck is open from 8 AM to 2 AM every day although the last elevator goes up at 1:15 AM.
 Unlike other observation decks in New York, the Empire State is open well into the wee hours of the morning which is great if you want to plan other activities during the day and leave this one to close the day after dinner.

 After midnight there are usually not so many people at the observatory so you will enjoy an almost private view of the beautiful night landscape of the Big Apple.
-If you are wondering what is the best time to climb the Empire State Building, my recommendation is that you value the option of going up late in the morning, even if you are a little sleepy!
+If you're wondering when is the best time to climb the Empire State Building, my recommendation is to consider going up late at night, even if you're a little sleepy!

-When does the Empire State Building open at night?
+When does nighttime start at the Empire State Building?

-The evening schedule begins at sunset, which varies depending on the season.
+The evening hours start at sunset, which varies according to the season of the year.
 For example, during the summer it gets dark around 8:30 PM while in the winter it gets dark around 4:30 PM.
 Knowing these facts will help you better plan your nighttime visit to the Empire State Building.

 There is no doubt that a bird's eye view of New York City from this Art Deco jewel is a sensational experience.
-Contemplating the city's nocturnal landscape from such an emblematic place at dawn is a magical moment.
-The finishing touch to a perfect day in New York.
+Contemplating the city's nocturnal landscape from such an emblematic place in the wee hours of the morning is a magical moment.
+The perfect end to a perfect day in New York.

 When you go up to the Main Deck, the observation deck on the 86th floor, you will have wonderful panoramic views of the New York skyline.
-It will be really hard to take your eyes off the countless small colored lights that light up every corner of the Big Apple and look like little stars that have fallen from the sky.
+You'll find it really hard to take your eyes off the myriad of little colored lights that light up every corner of the Big Apple and look like little stars that have fallen from the sky.